Stellarium/stellarium/guide/README.md

 ```

-### Mac OS X
+### macOS

-It is assumed that some system similar to TeXlive is available for Mac OS X. See https://www.tug.org/texlive/quickinstall.html
+It is assumed that some system similar to TeXlive is available for macOS.
+See https://www.tug.org/mactex/